yhslai/tweepops/README.md

 # TweePops

 A simple CLI application which recommends something interesting on Twitter to you.
-You can explore the best links someone around you(or your friends, or any Twitterist) shared.
+You can explore the best links someone around you(or your friends, or any Twitterist) are talking about.

 It uses [Twitter API](https://dev.twitter.com) through the excellent [Tweepy](https://github.com/tweepy/tweepy) library.
 And it sort the recommendation links by **RetweetRank**(just as simplified **PageRank** for Twitter).